BProw/AndroidGame/README.md

 #### Android Elements
 * Accelerometer sensor for game play.
 * User creds. & high score persistent (Score not saved currently).
-* Functionality for user to access camera to change photo.
+* Functionality for user to access device camera to customize their account.